 Prostate gland problems are surprisingly common, especially among men aged 50 and older.
-And while your chances of having a prostate gland increases with age, you can experience prostate symptoms when you’re younger too.
+And while your chances of having an issue with your prostate gland increases with age, you can experience prostate symptoms when you’re younger too.

 The trouble is, while prostate problems are common, studies suggest few men are prostate aware: according to Prostate Cancer UK, four out of five men who have a higher-than-average risk of prostate cancer don’t realise that their chances of developing the disease is greater than average (i).